-The Department of Environmental and Occupational Health (EOH) has a mission to educate students on the many ways we can protect communities and workers from chemical, physical and biological hazards that exist in the human environment.
+The Department of Environmental and Occupational Health (EOH) has a mission to educate students on the many ways we can protect communities and workers from chemical, physical and biological hazards that exist in the environment.
 We offer our students a practical body of knowledge that can be applied in many ways upon graduation.
 We summarize our mission with this phrase: “Building a better world, one student at a time.”

 About the Department

-Five full-time faculty members, along with numerous affiliated and part-time faculty, teach in the Department of Environmental and Occupational Health.
+Four full-time faculty members, along with numerous affiliated and part-time faculty, teach in the Department of Environmental and Occupational Health.
 The program emphasizes the study of the chemical, physical and biological factors that affect human health and environmental quality.
 The curriculum provides the basic knowledge and training required for professional careers in the field of community environmental health and industrial hygiene.
 The curriculum is also excellent preparation for allied health careers in medicine, dentistry or optometry.

 Graduates find work in occupations such as sustainability coordinators, environmental specialists, industrial hygienists, hazardous waste managers, air quality permit managers, safety supervisors, health and safety inspectors, and environmental managers.